MicrosoftDocs/Viva/Viva/solutions/write-annual-top-level-okrs.md

 >
 > - **Objective**: Deliver a "must have" product in order to delight customers and grow our user base

-This phrasing is better because it is aspirational and frames the product as something that people can’t do without, and highlights the outcome you want to achieve … happy customers and more users.
+This phrasing is better because it's aspirational and frames the product as something that people can’t do without, and highlights the outcome you want to achieve … happy customers and more users.

 ## People (Who your team is)